yuzyye98/big-data-sector-analysis/Set Up Instructions/Instructions.md

 The instructions are fairly straight forward to replicate our study.
 Below are the steps and resources we used in our project.

 # Data source
 We leveraged a subset of the Kaggle dataset [Amazon Product Review ( Spam and Non Spam)](https://www.kaggle.com/naveedhn/amazon-product-review-spam-and-non-spam) to conduct our project.
-Specifically, we focused on the `electronics.json` file.
+Specifically, we focused on the `electronics.json` file, which contains around 7.5 millions rows of review data.

 # Steps to re-produce our results
 1. Create a S3 bucket.